 The cue has an audio effect assigned, but that AudioUnit is not installed.
 Either remove the audio effect from the cue or install the missing AudioUnit to clear this warning.

-The cue is sliced, and all slices have a play count of 0.
-This means that no part of the target file will be played, which means the cue effectively does nothing.
+.
+This means that no part of the file target will be played, which means the cue effectively does nothing.
 Either set at least one slice to a play count greater than zero, or delete this cue that does nothing anyway to clear this warning.

 A video license is required to use custom geometry, blend modes, video effects, audio effects, or Timecode triggers.
 Install a video license or adjust the cue to avoid using licensed features to clear this warning.